neil7057/pjl_host_system/README.md

 ### Future Releases
 *   Ideas for future development could include:
-    -   Contact me page with dropdown 'reason for contact' box.
+    -   Paginate products page so only x number of items displayed for all products. not an issue with 40 products but could become so as the site grows.
     -   Discounted prices/postage for regular customers.
     -   Add VAT processing if future range includes vatable items.